blukatdevelopment/UnchainedWorldsOld/classes/alchemist.md

 create a 15 foot cone of breath.
 All creatres within must make a DC 15 dexterity saving throw, taking 3d6 damage of the element you selected, or half as much on a save.

-### Cantrip Curry
-This curry is made with arcane ingredients, and is activated when you add in a special ingredient.
-When you consume a jar of this spicy concoction, you gain access to a related cantrip for 1 hour.
-Constitution is your spellcasting ability for casting this cantrip.
-Firebolt -> ashes

 ### Necromancer's Pickle Brine
 If you listen carefully, you can hear whispering coming from this salty, sour